sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

   - The planned service downtime for telemetry container.

 - Upon gNMI main-receiver re-connect
-  - Send subscribe message to evend's proxy; But defer reading the messages sent.
+  - Send subscribe message to evend's proxy; But defer reading the messages from subscription channel.
-  - Call cache service stop API, which returns the cached events list.
+  - Call cache service stop API, and read the cached events list.
-  - Send these events to the main-receiver
+  - Send these events to the main-receiver.
-  - Now start reading from subscription.
+  - Now start reading from subscription channel.
   - The messages received between start of subscribe and stop of caching could be duplicates.
     - Check it among the messages received via cache.
-    - This check would stop after few seconds, as new events after spmetime, can't be found in cache.
+    - This check would stop after few seconds, as new events after sometime, can't be found in cache.

 # STATS update
-The following stats are collected.
-These stats can be used to assess the performance and SLA (_Service Level Agreement_) compliance.</br>
+The stats are collected and updaed periodically in DB.
+The stats can be used to assess the performance and SLA (_Service Level Agreement_) compliance.</br>
 The stats are collected by telemetry service that serves the main receiver.
 Hence the stats update occur only when main receiver is connected.</br>

 - The counters are persisted in STATE-DB with keys as "EVENT-STATS|< counter name >"